-The library at the AOMA Graduate School of Integrative Medicine is committed to the pursuit of excellence, integrity, and accessibility, thereby providing scholarly resources and study opportunity for the students, faculty, staff, and patients of the AOMA community and, in continually improving our holdings, becoming the best library at a college of Oriental Medicine in the United States.
+The library at the AOMA Graduate School of Integrative Medicine is committed to the pursuit of excellence, integrity, and accessibility, thereby providing scholarly resources and study opportunity for the students, faculty, staff, and patients of the AOMA community and, in continually improving our holdings, becoming the best library at a college of Chinese Medicine in the United States.

 Patrons also have access to reference services, electronic databases, and circulation services.
 The EBSCO internet-accessible database provides our students with access to the most current literature available and includes two medical databases, Alt HealthWatch and Medline Full-Text, sources that include full text articles from over 1,700 journals and professional medical publications.
 Students and faculty have access to this password-protected internet resource both on- and off-campus.